BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Related Work

-\textbf{Language Prior for Long-Tail Problem} The long-tail distribution presents a significant challenge in SGG \cite{zhu2022scene}.
-The community has developed numerous unbiased SGG methods, with re-balancing \cite{desai2021learning, li2021bipartite} being one widely used approach.
-However, these methods are limited in open-set tasks due to their reliance on the statistical prior of the dataset.
-Chang et al. \cite{chang2021comprehensive} argue that the long-tail problem can be addressed with language priors.
-Lu et al. \cite{lu2016visual} use a language prior module that projects semantic-like relationships into a compact embedding space, enabling the model to infer similar visual relationships.
+The long-tail distribution presents a significant challenge in visual relationship recognition, leading to biased predictions in SGG methods~\cite{zhu2022scene}.
+The SGG community has developed numerous unbiased SGG methods, with one widely used approach being re-balancing.
+Re-balancing aims to mitigate the negative impact of the long-tail distribution through re-weighting or re-sampling~\cite{desai2021learning, li2021bipartite}.
+However, these methods are limited to open-set tasks due to their reliance on statistical priors of datasets.
+Chang et al.~\cite{chang2021comprehensive} argue that the long-tail problem can be addressed with language priors.
+Lu et al. \cite{lu2016visual} trained two models, one of which includes a language prior module that projects semantic-like relationships into a more compact embedding space, enabling the model to infer similar visual relationships (\textit{e.g.}, "person riding an elephant" from "person riding a horse").
 Their work demonstrates the potential of solving the long-tail problem by aligning the image and language spaces.
-However, the performance of language priors-based methods is affected by the poor alignment of multi-modal features.
+It is worth noting that language priors are scalable to open-world scenarios compared to statistical priors.
+However, the enhancement of using language priors to address the long-tail problem is affected by the poor performance of multi-modal feature alignment.

-Recently, VLPMs have made breakthroughs in multi-modal tasks \cite{gan2022vision}.
-A series of VLPMs have achieved superior performance in aligning image and language features.
-By distilling features from VLPMs, downstream classifiers can recognize more objects and improve detection results on tail categories \cite{liao2022gen, he2023toward}.
-However, research on using language prior to one-stage SGG is still lacking, and current methods fail to explicitly address the long-tail distribution \cite{kundu2023ggt}.
-Motivated by this, we propose RFA, which aligns the visual feature space of SGG with pre-trained language space to solve the long-tail problem.
-To the best of our knowledge, RFA is the first method to use a multi-modal model to address data imbalance in SGG, suggesting a potential impact for open-set relation detection.
+Recently, VLPMs have made breakthroughs in multi-modal tasks~\cite{gan2022vision}, achieving superior performance in aligning image and language features.
+By distilling features from VLPMs, downstream classifiers can recognize more objects and improve detection results on tail categories~\cite{liao2022gen, he2023toward}.
+However, research on using language priors in one-stage SGG is still lacking, and current methods fail to address the long-tail problem explicitly~\cite{kundu2023ggt}.
+Different from previous works, our proposed RFA aligns the visual feature space of SGG with the pre-trained language space to solve the long-tail problem.
+To our knowledge, RFA is the first method to use a multi-modal model to address data imbalance in SGG, suggesting potential for open-set relation detection.